Absence of Malice: Plot

-Miami liquor wholesaler Michael Gallagher (Paul Newman), who is the son of a deceased criminal, awakens one day to find himself a front-page story in the local newspaper.
-The paper indicates that he is being investigated in the disappearance and presumed murder of a local longshoreman's union official, Joey Diaz.
+Miami liquor wholesaler Michael Gallagher, the son of a deceased criminal, awakens to find himself a front-page story in the local newspaper.
+The paper indicates that he is being investigated in the disappearance and presumed murder of a longshoremans' union official, Joey Diaz.

-The story was written by Miami Standard newspaper reporter Megan Carter (Sally Field), who reads it from a file left intentionally on the desktop of federal prosecutor Elliot Rosen (Bob Balaban).
-As it turns out, Rosen is doing a bogus investigation and has leaked it with the purpose of squeezing Gallagher for information.
+The story was written by Miami Standard newspaper reporter Megan Carter.
+She acquired it from reading a file left intentionally on the desktop of federal prosecutor Elliot Rosen, who is doing a bogus investigation.
+He leaked it in order to squeeze Gallagher for information.

-Gallagher comes to the newspaper's office trying to discover the basis for the story, but Carter does not reveal her source.
-Gallagher's business is shut down by union officials who are now suspicious of him since he has been implicated in Diaz's murder.
-Local crime boss Malderone, Gallagher's uncle, has him followed, just in case he talks to the government.
+Gallagher comes to the newspaper's office trying to discover Carter's basis for the story, but the reporter does not reveal her source.
+Gallagher's business is shut down by union officials, who are suspicious of him since he has been implicated in Diaz's murder.
+Gallagher's uncle, local crime boss Malderone, has him followed in case he talks to the government.

-Teresa Perrone (Melinda Dillon), a lifelong friend of Gallagher, tells the reporter that Gallagher could not have killed Diaz because Gallagher took her out of town to get an abortion that weekend.
-A devout Catholic, she does not want Carter to reveal the abortion, but Carter includes it in the story anyway.
-When the paper comes out the next morning, Perrone picks up the copies from her neighbors' yards before they can be read.
-Later, offscreen, she kills herself.
+Teresa Perrone, a friend of Gallagher, tells Carter that Gallagher could not have killed Diaz because he took her out of town to get an abortion that weekend.
+A devout Catholic, she does not want Carter to reveal the abortion, but she includes it in the story anyway.

 The paper's editor tells Carter that Perrone has died by suicide.
-Carter goes to Gallagher to apologize, but an enraged Gallagher assaults her.
-Nevertheless, she attempts to make it up to him by revealing Rosen's role in the investigation.
+Carter goes to Gallagher to apologize, but he physically assaults her.
+She attempts to make it up to him by revealing Rosen's role in the investigation.

 Gallagher hatches a plan for revenge.
-He arranges a secret meeting with District Attorney Quinn (Don Hood), offering to use his organized-crime contacts to give Quinn exclusive information on Diaz's murder in exchange for the D.A. calling off the investigation and issuing a public statement clearing him.
-Both before his meeting with Quinn and after Quinn's public statement, Gallagher makes significant anonymous contributions to one of Quinn's political action committee backers.
-Gallagher, thankful for Carter's help, also begins a love affair with her.
+He arranges a secret meeting with District Attorney Quinn, offering to use his organized-crime contacts to give Quinn information on Diaz's murder in exchange for the D.A. calling off the investigation and issuing a statement clearing him.
+He also makes anonymous contributions to one of Quinn's political action committee backers and then he and Carter begin a love affair.

-Rosen is mystified by Quinn's exoneration of Gallagher, so he places phone taps on both and begins a surveillance of their movements.
+Rosen is mystified by Quinn's exoneration of Gallagher, so he places phone taps on both and surveils their movements.
 He and federal agent Bob Waddell obtain evidence of Gallagher's donations to Quinn's political committee.
 They also find out about Gallagher and Carter's relationship.
-Waddell, as a friend, warns Carter about the investigation to keep her out of trouble.
-But she breaks the story that the federal strike force is investigating Gallagher's attempt to bribe the D.A.
+Waddell, as a friend, warns Carter about the investigation, but she breaks the story that the federal strike force is investigating Gallagher's attempt to bribe the D.A.